ericholscher/ericholscher.com/site/blog/drafts/value-of-protocols.rst

 All our bots are belong to IRC
 ------------------------------

-The beauty of ZenIRCBot then comes to bare.
+Herein lies the beauty of ZenIRCBot.
 All of the existing bots that I had written as IRC bots can be ported to Whispering Gophers.
 All you need to do is transform the messages into the ZenIRCBot protocol format, and publish them to Redis.